 \subsection{Infrastructure}

-We performed our experiment on 2 PCs with one NVIDIA RTX3070 and one NVIDIA RTX3090.
+We performed our experiments on 2 PCs with one NVIDIA RTX3070 and one NVIDIA RTX3090.
 Our implementation is built on top of the code base from \cite{liu2021jtt}.
-Experimental data was collected with the help of Weights and Biases \citep{wandb}.
+Experimental data is collected with the help of Weights and Biases \citep{wandb}.